 BIOL 1407 - Biology for Science Majors II (Lecture + Lab).
 Four hours credit.
 The diversity and classification of life will be studied, including animals, plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
 The laboratory portion of the course will reinforce study of the diversity and classification of life, including animals, plants, protists, fungi, and prokaryotes.
+Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
 Recommended prerequisite: BIOL 1406.
 Forty-eight lecture and forty-eight lab hours.
 Lab fee.